-- 2.1 Due to the current COVID-19 situation in Singapore, a shareholder will NOT be able to attend the AGM in person.
-A shareholder (whether individual or corporate) may participate in the AGM by: - (a) observing and/or listening to the AGM proceedings via live audio-visual webcast or live audio-only stream; - (b) appointing the Chairman of the Meeting as proxy to attend, speak and vote on their behalf at the AGM; and - (c) submitting questions prior to the AGM.
+- 2.1 As a precautionary measure due to the current COVID-19 situation, a shareholder will NOT be able to attend the AGM in person.
+A shareholder (whether individual or corporate) may participate in the AGM by: - (a) observing and/or listening to the AGM proceedings via live audio-visual webcast; - (b) appointing the Chairman of the Meeting as proxy to attend, speak and vote on their behalf at the AGM; and - (c) submitting questions prior to the AGM.